Valentin-Kaiser/go-dbase/README.md

 | P | Picture | []byte |

-> If you need more information about dbase data types take a look here: [Microsoft Visual Studio Foxpro](https://learn.microsoft.com/en-us/previous-versions/visualstudio/foxpro/74zkxe2k(v=vs.80))
+> You can find more information about dbase data types here: [Microsoft Visual Studio Foxpro](https://learn.microsoft.com/en-us/previous-versions/visualstudio/foxpro/74zkxe2k(v=vs.80))

+> If you need additional column types, feel free to open an issue and I will add them.
+Or you can add them yourself and create a pull request.

 ### Supported encodings